An introductory review of the resource theory approach to thermodynamics: Introduction

 \section{Introduction}

-Despite its name, textbook thermodynamics \cite{callen1985thermodynamics} is for the most part not concerned about \emph{dynamics}.
+Despite its name, textbook thermodynamics \cite{callen1985thermodynamics} is, for the most part, not concerned with \emph{dynamics}.
 In fact, it can be rigorously formulated starting from the notion of ordering among equilibrium states \cite{giles2013mathematical, lieb1999physics}.